jhertz123/katujo-web-utils/README.md

 # katujo-web-utils
-Util classes for a Java web server that communicates with the clients using JSON.
+Util classes for a Java web application with a SQL database backend that communicates with clients using JSON.